charlesneimog/Awesome-Pd/docs/objects/loadbanger.md

 # loadbanger

-`loadbanger` works with both kinds of bangs.
-By default, it sends the "load" bang, but if you can change to "init mode" with the "-init" flag.
+The `loadbanger` (or `lb`) object in Pure Data sends "bang" messages when a patch is loaded, when it receives any message, or when clicked.
+It supports different modes for sending bangs: a default "load" mode, an "init" mode (using the `-init` flag) which sends bangs earlier for dynamic patching, and a "finalize" mode (using the `-fin` flag) for actions after patch loading.
+The number of outputs can be configured by an argument.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>else</code> and install it.
 Then create an object with `declare -lib else -path else`.
 Finally, use `loadbanger` or any other object from `else`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-else/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>